 Attention has been paid to the relationship between women’s employment and marital satisfaction since 1960s.
 Nevertheless, the approaches applied in early research (see reviews in Hoffman and Nye, 1974) were overly simple, most presented by a bivariate model, resulting considerable discrepancy in conclusions.
 Therefore, this paper will focus on research in the latest twenty years that are more scientific in methodology and more convincing in results.

-A group of literature represents a negative correlation between women’s employment and marriage stability.
-In empirical studies, women’s status in market work is usually represented by wage income which is easy to measure and collect.
-A study using German panel data from 1984 to 2007 found that if the wife works and earns more than 40% of her husband, marital stability is significantly altered compared to a household wife (Kraft and Neimann, 2009).
-A piece of research conducting in China reached a similar conclusion: when the income ratio of husband and wife in a family is lower than two, the risk of divorce increases rapidly (Shi Lin and Zhang Jinfeng, 2002).
-A generally accepted explanation is that women independent in finance tend to have more requirements from the other and do not have to endure the dissatisfaction in marriage since they have comparatively higher bargaining power in family life.
+Some studies find a negative correlation between women’s employment and marriage stability, that is, women’s status in market work is usually represented by wage income which is easy to measure and collect.
+A study using German panel data from 1984 to 2007 found that if the wife works and earns more than 40% of her husband, marital stability is significantly altered compared to a traditional housewife (Kraft and Neimann, 2009).
+A piece of research conducted in China reached a similar conclusion: when the income ratio of husband and wife in a family is lower than two, the risk of divorce increases rapidly (Shi Lin and Zhang Jinfeng, 2002).
+A generally accepted explanation is that those women independent in finance tend to have more requirements from the other and do not have to endure dissatisfaction in marriage since they have comparatively higher bargaining power in family life.

-Another explanation focuses on the division of domestic work and paid work, under an assumption that a woman’s employment decreases her share in housework.
+Another explanation focuses on the division of domestic work and paid work, under the assumption that a woman’s employment decreases her share in housework.
 In general, gender differences exist in the sensitivity towards inside and outside work.
 Women seem to be more sensitive to division of domestic work and do not threaten the marriage by working outside; the dissolution of marriage mostly comes from men’s decision (Sayers, 2011).
-Such result implies that women’s concern for the family, therefore the incentive to initiate a divorce, is not much influenced by their employment status.
-Another study supporting the conclusion shows that women’s employment does not destabilize happy marriages in individual level but only provides financial security of distribution in unhappy marriages (Schoen, Astone, Rothert, Standish and Kim, 2011).
+Such result implies that women’s concern for the family, therefore the incentive to initiate a divorce, is not greatly influenced by their employment status.
+Another study also supporting this conclusion shows that women’s employment does not destabilize happy marriages on the individual level but only provides financial security of distribution in unhappy marriages (Schoen, Astone, Rothert, Standish and Kim, 2011).

-These studies offer several explanations but all suggest a negative relationship between women’s employment and marital stability.
+These studies offer several explanations all of which suggest a negative relationship between women’s employment and marital stability.
 However, some other studies tell a completely different story.
 Research from Schwartz (1994) concluded that dual-employment spouses where women participate in providing the family and men help in housework tend to express deeper understanding of the partner’s pressure.
-This kind of empathy is stability-enhancing, because it generates sense of family responsibility.
+This kind of empathy is stability-enhancing, because it generates a sense of family responsibility.

-Most empirical studies use sample data collected by telephone or face-to-face interview.
-At individual level, the degree of marital satisfaction cannot be reflected directly.
+跟上文衔接？Most empirical studies use sample data collected by telephone or face-to-face interview.
+At individual level, the degree of marital satisfaction cannot be directly demonstrated.
 The conventional method is using substituted variables replacing the immeasurable explanatory variables with some measurable ones, such as the number of quarrels in a specific period, sexual life or the score of a well-designed questionnaire.
 Therefore, the results are geographically restricted and inevitably contain personal feelings.
-Besides, sample analysis cannot distinguish the influence of macroeconomy.
+Moreover sample analysis cannot distinguish the influence of macroeconomy.
 The great recession has significant impact on employment rate, which forces women to enter the labor market (Amato and Beattie, 2011).
 In fact, economic downturn can influence family relation in opposite ways.
-It may cause obstacles in maintaining a family while can also make the spouse united closely through the hard times.
+It may cause conflicts in a family, but it may also unite the spouse more closely through the hard times.